 Our work has contributed to the manner in which bat crimes are both investigated and prosecuted.
 We worked towards similar processes and outcomes for other species through this project.

 During the first year of our Bearing Witness for Wildlife Project the Wildlife and Countryside Link Wildlife Crime and Trade Group published a report calling for effective recording of wildlife crime.
-The first wildlife crime report was launched in 2017 with subsequent reports in the following years (2018 and 2019) each reporting on the previous year's data.
+The first wildlife crime report was launched in 2017 with subsequent reports in the following years (2018, 2019 & 2020) each reporting on the previous year's data.
 Through this group BCT had significant input into meetings with the Sentencing Council, as well as influential MP’s and civil servants.

 Despite funding from the Esmée Fairbairn Foundation concluding for this project we remain committed to working on Conservation Wildlife Crime and continue to seek funding to support this work.